Iraqi insurgency (2003–2011): Scope and size of the insurgency

-Baghdad is still one of the most violent regions of the country, even after the 2007 troop surge more than two-thirds of the violence that takes place in Iraq happens in Baghdad even though the Iraqi Government is in firm control of the entire city.
-Suicide attacks and car bombs are near daily occurrences in Baghdad.
-The road from Baghdad to the city airport is the most dangerous in the country, if not the world.
-Iraqi security and police forces had also been significantly built up in the capital and, despite being constantly targeted, had enjoyed some successes such as the pacification of Haifa Street, which however subsequently saw a massive surge of insurgent activity. and after the failed Coalition Operation Together Forward fell under Sunni insurgent control.
-The U.S. and Iraqi Forces scored many decisive victories in 2007 during the U.S. troops surge when they launched Operation Law and Order and Operation Phantam Thunder which broke the back of the insurgency and has since the saw a mass reduction in violence by 80 percent since then.
+Baghdad was still one of the most violent regions of the country.
+Even after the 2007 troop surge, more than two-thirds of the violence that took place in Iraq happened in Baghdad, even though the Iraqi Government was in firm control of the entire city.
+Suicide attacks and car bombs were near daily occurrences in Baghdad.
+The road from Baghdad to the city airport was the most dangerous in the country, if not the world.
+Iraqi security and police forces had also been significantly built up in the capital and, despite being constantly targeted, had enjoyed some successes such as the pacification of Haifa Street, which, however, subsequently saw a massive surge of insurgent activity. and after the failed Coalition Operation Together Forward fell under Sunni insurgent control.
+The U.S. and Iraqi Forces scored many decisive victories in 2007 during the U.S. troop surge, when they launched Operation Law and Order and Operation Phantom Thunder, which broke the back of the insurgency and led to a mass reduction in violence by 80 percent.

-Recent intelligence suggests that the base of foreign paramilitary operations has moved from Anbar to the religiously and ethnically mixed Diyala province.
-By July 2007 Diyala had fallen under almost total Insurgent control, and had become the headquarters for the Sunni-dominated Islamic State of Iraq, which has issued a proclamation declaring the regional capital Baqubah its capital.
+Intelligence reports suggested that the base of foreign paramilitary operations moved from Anbar to the religiously and ethnically mixed Diyala province.
+By July 2007, Diyala had fallen under almost total Insurgent control, and had become the headquarters for the Sunni-dominated Islamic State of Iraq, which issued a proclamation declaring the regional capital Baqubah its capital.

-In response to a law allowing for the partitioning of Iraq into autonomous regions, members of the Mutayibeen Coalition (Khalf al-Mutayibeen), a coalition of Sunni insurgent groups including Al Qaeda in Iraq, announced the creation of the Islamic State of Iraq encompassing parts of 6 of Iraq's 18 provinces on 15 October 2006.
+In response to a law allowing for the partitioning of Iraq into autonomous regions, members of the Mutayibeen Coalition (Khalf al-Mutayibeen), a coalition of Sunni insurgent groups including al-Qaeda in Iraq, announced the creation of the Islamic State of Iraq encompassing parts of 6 of Iraq's 18 provinces on 15 October 2006.
 Yet another show of defiance came on 18 October when Sunni fighters brazenly paraded in Ramadi.
 Similar parades were held two days later in several towns across western Iraq, two of which occurred within two miles of U.S. military bases.